 Bees for Development respects your right to privacy so the only web cookies this website deploys are those which are strictly necessary for its correct operation and which enhance the experience of our site visitors – no personally identifiable information is collected.
 If you continue to browse our website we will assume that you are happy with our policy and to receive cookies from our website.
 If you choose to follow a link to third-party website please be aware that other organisations may have different cookie deployment policies from our own.
 You can change your cookie preferences in your web browser at any time.

 A Bees for development event

-The purpose of the Symposium is to advance understanding about the intersection of beekeeping science and international development.
-It is increasingly recognised that beekeeping has a role to play in poverty alleviation interventions for small-scale farmers; many international development organisations deliver beekeeping projects to address the goals of poverty reduction and biodiversity maintenance.
-There are an increasing number of researchers studying beekeeping in development.
-This scientific forum will bring together stakeholders to share evidence-based learning about how to effectively advance beekeeping to alleviate poverty.
+The purpose of the Symposium is to advance understanding about the intersection of beekeeping research and sustainable development.
+It will bring together academic researchers with development practitioners to share evidence-based learning about how to effectively advance beekeeping to alleviate poverty.

-This two-day Symposium will take place at the campus of The School of Agriculture, Policy and Development, University of Reading.
+This two-day Symposium will take place at Whiteknights campus of The School of Agriculture, Policy and Development, University of Reading, RG6 7BE.

 Those travelling by car can apply for a parking space by sending an email with the make, model and colour of car to email@example.com